ellisjoe/ellisjoe.github.io/reading-list.md

 ---

 ### Current
+- A Thousand Brains - Jeff Hawkins

+### 2023
 - The Quants - Scott Patterson

-### 2023
 - The Psychology of Money - Morgan Housel
 - The Subtle Art of Not Giving a F*ck - Mark Manson
 - Never Split the Difference - Chris Voss